-No need to visit the Castellum this time; you can go straight to Calus, though the corridor that leads there does have some more levers in it, if you fancy a visit to the tunnels.
+If this is the third encounter, there's no need to visit the Castellum; you can go straight to Calus, though the corridor that leads there does have some more levers in it if you fancy a visit to the tunnels.

 Leviathan raid stage 5: Calus

 Note the four plates in the room, as Calus lounges on his throne.
 The encounter begins when you shoot the cup from his hands - he'll send some adds at you, including some gold-bar Incendiors.
 When they're dead, Calus will clap, and everyone is teleported to a weird nether plane with a giant projection of his face.
 The face will inhale, drawing players toward it - the purple barrier on the floor is your lifeline here as it stops you from getting sucked into oblivion, but it's less than a foot tall, so you must stay grounded.
 Your goal is to move the barrier toward the giant face.